Asymptotic invariants of lattices in locally compact groups: Rank and cost

 The second inequality follows from Proposition \ref{prop:upperbound} and hence if the group $G$ has fixed price the above inequalities are equalities.

 We will prove a stronger version of the theorem and for doing so we will need some notation.
-Let $G$ be a \lcsc group, let $\Gamma$ be a lattice and let $U\subset G$ be a neighborhood of the identity.
-Fix a $U$-cross section $Y$ of $G/\Gamma$.
-Let us now define the cross groupoid $\cg_Y$ associated to the cross section.
-The set of units of $\cg_Y$ consists on $Y$ and the elements of $\cg_Y$ are couples $(g,y)$ where $g\in G$, $y\in Y$ such that $gy\in Y$.
+Let $G$ be a \lcsc group, let $\Gamma$ be a lattice and let $U\subseteq G$ be a neighborhood of the identity.
+Fix a $U$-cross section $Y$ of $G/\Gamma$ and assume that the projection of the identity is in $Y$.
+Let us now define the cross groupoid $\cg_Y$ associated with the cross section.
+The set of units of $\cg_Y$ consists of $Y$ and the elements of $\cg_Y$ are couples $(g,y)$ where $g\in G$, $y\in Y$ such that $gy\in Y$.
 Clearly it is a transitive groupoid and the stabilizers are conjugated to $\Gamma$.
-Fix a compact subset $U\subset K\subset G$.
-We define a graphing $\Theta^K$ exactly as in Definition \ref{dfn:kgraph}, $\Theta^K$ consists on the set of elements $(g,y)$ such that $g\in K$, $y\in Y$ and $gy\in Y$.
+Fix a compact subset $U\subseteq K\subseteq G$.
+We define a graphing $\Theta^K$ exactly as in Definition \ref{dfn:kgraph}, $\Theta^K$ consists of the set of elements $(g,y)$ such that $g\in K$, $y\in Y$ and $gy\in Y$.
 The graphing is bounded\footnote{that is there exists a constant $D$ such that for every $y\in Y$ there are at most $D$ elements $g\in G$ such that $(g,y)$ is in the graphing.} by some constant which only depends on $U$ and $K$ but not the size of $Y$.
-We will denote by $\cg^K_Y$ the groupoid generated by $\Theta^K$, by $\rel^K$ the associated equivalence relation and by $\Gamma^K<\Gamma$ the stabilizer of the identity.
+We will denote by $\cg^K_Y$ the groupoid generated by $\Theta^K$, by $\rel^K_Y$ the associated equivalence relation and by $\Gamma^K<\Gamma$ the stabilizer of the projection of the identity.
+One can check that the cost of $\cg_Y^K$ as a groupoid is (see for example Lemma 21 of \cite{agn2017})

-Denote by $\pi:G\rightarrow G/\Gamma$ the projection map and let $\widetilde Y:=\pi^{-1}(Y)$.
+Denote by $\pi\colon G\rightarrow G/\Gamma$ the projection map and let $\widetilde Y\coloneqq \pi^{-1}(Y)$.
 The following lemma is straightforward.

 \begin{lem} An element $\gamma\in\Gamma$ is in $\Gamma^K$ if and only if there are elements $\tilde y_1,\ldots,\tilde y_h\in \widetilde Y$ such that $\tilde y_1=\id_G$, $\tilde y_h=\gamma$ and $\tilde y_{i+1}\in K\tilde y_i$ for every $i\leq h-1$.
 In particular if $K_0\widetilde Y=G$, then for every $K\supset K_0^{-1}K_0$ we have that $\Gamma^{K}=\Gamma$ and $\cg^{K}_Y=\cg_Y$.
-If $\Gamma$ is $U$-thick and $K\supset U^{-1}U$, then $\cg^K=\cg$. \end{lem}
+If $\Gamma$ is $U$-thick and $K\supset U^{-1}U$, then $\cg^K_Y=\cg_Y$. \end{lem}

 The following theorem is a strengthening of Theorem \ref{thm:costgen}.